 - Third party liability.If the injury was caused by the negligence of a third party, you might be able to take legal action against the person responsible for your injury.

 - Product liability.
 If a defective product such as a malfunctioning jack hammer or a defective fork-lift caused your injury you could take legal action against the product manufacturer.

 - Wrongful death.
 When a construction worker is killed in a workplace accident, their spouse or immediate relatives may be able to file a wrongful death lawsuit to recover compensation for their loss.

 Those liable for your construction accident are likely to have an exceptional law firm on their side.
 Working with the law firm of Silverman, McDonald and Friedman ensures that you do, too.
 Our Delaware personal injury lawyers help you get compensation toward the costs of your recovery and for the personal suffering caused by your injuries.

 Let our Delaware construction accident attorneys secure your future beyond your injury

 If you have been injured in a construction accident, you may be worried about your future quality of life.
 The legal professionals at Silverman, McDonald & Friedman can help get you the compensation you need to see you through a temporary or long-term impact on your earning capacity.
 We offer free initial consultations, and house calls may be available at your home or hospital.
 You may fill out our contact form or call us today at 302-888-2900 to discuss your legal options.
-From our offices in New Castle, Seaford and Wilmington we serve the three Delaware counties and the Delaware Beaches.
+From our offices in Newark, Seaford, and Wilmington we serve the three Delaware counties and the Delaware Beaches.